shr3y4n/flight-control-system/README.md

 - MPC achieves predictive tracking with minimal control variation

 This highlights the evolution from reactive → optimal → predictive control systems.

+## 🌍 Why This Matters

+Modern aerospace systems rely on advanced control strategies like LQR and MPC for stability, efficiency, and robustness under disturbances.

+This project demonstrates how predictive control methods can outperform classical techniques in real-world scenarios.

 ## ⚙️ Installation
 git clone https://github.com/shr3y4n/Flight-Control-System.git
 cd Flight-Control-System